 In the 1840s, Staunton grew from a sleepy town to a thriving center of commerce with the construction of the Staunton-Parkersburg Turnpike.
 The town’s growth accelerated again when the Virginia Central Railroad arrived in 1854.
 The Wharf Historic District grew up around the train depot to handle merchandise and house passengers.
 Along with warehouses and hotels, this district also featured saloons, distilleries, liveries, and brothels.
 Despite a history fraught with the perils of fire, flood, war, and abandonment, significant historic architecture survives.
 The Historic Staunton Foundation has focused on the area’s restoration since 1989.

 Where to Park

 Park in the Wharf Parking Lot on Johnson Street or across the street form the lot is the Johnson Street parking garage.
-Parking is currently FREE in designated parking lots and garages in downtown or park along the street which has a two-hour limit.
+You can also park along the street which has a two-hour limit.

 Head right (east) on Johnson Street.
 The Augusta County Courthouse at 1 E Johnson St. (1901) is located on your left, at the corner of Johnson and Augusta Streets.
 T.J.
 Collins designed the Beaux Arts style structure.
 It is actually the fifth courthouse on this site, dating back to a 1755 log building.